ziyi-zhang/INGP-RFL/README.md

 > ⚠️ This repository is a standalone research release and is not part of the official [instant-ngp](https://github.com/NVlabs/instant-ngp) codebase.
 > It does not support JIT mode (introduced on July 8, 2025) for faster training/rendering.
-We plan to re-implement a JIT-compatible version for future release.
+We are implementing a JIT-compatible core algorithm for future release: https://github.com/NVlabs/instant-ngp/pull/1601.

 ### Features